UoB-COMSM0110/2024-group-3/README.md

 ## Quantitative Evluation
-On the 14.04 we put together a meeting between our group and 5 other groups.
+On the 14.04 Chris and Florence put together a meeting between our group and 5 other groups.
 Combined we all took turns playing one another's games and recording feedback for both the quantitative and qualitative testing components of our code.
-For the quantitative testing we used the NASA TLX questionnaire to record feedback in 6 dimensions for both the easy and hard modes of the game :
+For the quantitative testing we used the NASA TLX questionnaire to make sure that our game's two difficulty modes varied substantially in ease of play :

 ### Easy Mode
 body